liorghub/SONiC/doc/ztp/inband_ztp.md

 If ztp_dhcp.json does not exist, it means ZTP is disabled, so create same files mentioned above but without the request for DHCP ZTP options.

 ### 3.1.3 ZTP service
-ZTP service perform the following:
+Systemd then runs ZTP service that perform the following:

 ![ztp-engine](images/ztp-engine.svg)